Sea Level Rise Management Plan (SLRMP)

 2. Communications Strategy - A strategy that provides recommendations on how the City can communicate the findings of the Sea Level Rise Management Plan to the public.
 This will help the community better understand sea level rise impacts and how we can work together to manage them.

-The project is funded thanks to grants from the British Columbia Ministry of Emergency Management and Climate Readiness (EMCR) and the Federation of Canadian Municipalities (FCM).
+The project is funded by grants from the British Columbia Ministry of Emergency Management and Climate Readiness (EMCR) and the Federation of Canadian Municipalities (FCM).

 For more information regarding this project please contact Dave Stewart, Environmental Planner at sustainability@nanaimo.ca